 You Don’t Have to Settle for the First Offer—The Law Gives You a Chance to Get a Second Opinion

 Injured workers are indeed obligated to use the employer’s medical provider for treatment.
 Still, if you’re not satisfied with the given disability rating, you are entitled to another doctor’s second opinion.
-Moreover, the cost of this exam will be covered by the workers’ compensation insurance carrier.
+Moreover, the cost of this exam is covered by the workers’ compensation insurance carrier.

 Many times injured employees are not aware of the right to a second opinion.
 The insurance adjuster may contact them, urge them to accept a disability rating payment, and offer a low-ball settlement to close the case.
 Some adjusters may say that this is the only benefit that is available to them.
 And once the injured worker accepts it, they may regret it later if it is lower than they deserve.
 You don’t have to fall into this trap.

 Some of the things that need to be clarified are numerous ways in which disability is paid to the injured employee in North Carolina under the Workers’ Compensation Act.
 Additionally, injuries to specific body parts are presumed to be disabling by the law.
 These are listed in NC General Statute 97-31 along with the number of weeks of presumed disability.

 Seek Legal Representation

 If your employer doesn’t provide you the coverage for injuries incurred at work or offers a low settlement, it’s best to seek legal assistance.
 Contact our experienced workers’ compensation lawyer to discuss your case.
 We can evaluate your case and advise you regarding options for legal action.
 At The Law Offices of Jason E. Taylor P.C., we strive to help our clients get justice.
 We’ll fight for you to be fairly compensated for injuries caused at work.
 Call us now.